Qu3d45/Pyboard_sanmuchina/README.md

 # Pyboard_sanmuchina
 Pinout for the pyboard v3 created by sanmuchina

-It's a PyBoard v3 (user made)
+It's a PyBoard v3 (user made.

-the accelerometer is identical to that of pyboard V1.1.
+The accelerometer is identical to that of pyboard v1.1.
-It is possible to use all examples of pyboard (with specific libraries).
+It is possible to use all examples made for the pyboard (with the same libraries).

 Please refer to the attached pin diagram.